phronmophobic/clong/README.md

 A wrapper for libclang and a generator that can turn c header files into clojure apis.

-Currently, there is only a generator for clojure jna, but support for other ffi libs is likely.
+Currently, there is only a generator for jna, but support for other ffi libs is likely.

 ## Usage